mindspore-lab/mindone/examples/stable_diffusion_v2/tools/data_utils/README.md

 ```
 > e.g.  `python laion_gen_data_stats.py --data_dir /data/laion_2b_en`

-This is to collect the tar file paths and the number of samples for each tar, used to be explicitly parsed to IterableDataset to indicate the dataset size.
+This is to collect the tar file paths and the number of samples for each tar, which is required for IterableDataset.

-After execution, the ready-to-train data should be in following structure.
+After execution, the ready-to-train data should be in the following structure.
 ```text
 data_dir
 ├── part_1_stats.csv # annotation, record: tar file path, number of samples